 # 4. Update firewall rules if needed

-/ip firewall filter set [find comment~"defconf"] in-interface-list=LANWiFi configuration (if supported)
+/ip firewall filter set [find comment~"defconf"] in-interface-list=LAN

 # 1. Configure WiFi security profile